larryknaebelobsidian/kingdom/Proposition 185. This doctrine enforces that of Divine Providence..md

 >12. the rejection of the nation;
 >13. the call of the Gentiles;
 >14. the destruction of Jerusalem, and
->15. in hundreds of particulars; so much so that the student of the Theocratic Plan is constantly impressed with it, and feels it to be a living reality in which he can evermore trustingly confide.
+>15. in hundreds of particulars; so much so that the student of the Theocratic Plan is constantly impressed with it, and feels it to be *a living reality* in which he can evermore trustingly confide.
->-- reformatted
+>p.
+340-341 Vol. 3 Prop.
+185 Obs.
+2 -- reformatted
 ### Special providence of God
 >Obs.
-3. The special Providence of God is most remarkably enforced and illustrated
+3. The *special* Providence of God is most remarkably enforced and illustrated
 >1. in the birth and life of David’s Son, and
 >2. in the continuous provision made for the future re-establishment of the Theocracy under the supervision of this Son and His associated rulers.
 It is seen
 >3. in the striking acts of that life and its results; it is witnessed